ROCm/omnitrace/docs/install/install.rst

     (By default, if Omnitrace cannot find an OpenMPI MPI distribution, it uses a local copy of the OpenMPI ``mpi.h``.)

-* Several optional third-party profiling tools supported by timemory (for example, `Caliper <https://github.com/LLNL/Caliper>`_, `TAU <https://www.cs.uoregon.edu/research/tau/home.php>`_, CrayPAT, and others)
+* Several optional third-party profiling tools supported by Timemory (for example, `Caliper <https://github.com/LLNL/Caliper>`_, `TAU <https://www.cs.uoregon.edu/research/tau/home.php>`_, CrayPAT, and others)

 .. csv-table::